Love Games (film): Plot

+The movie starts with an old man falling off from the balcony of the top floor of a penthouse.
+He is revealed to be Om Raichand, married to a young lady Ramona.

 Ramona Raichand (Patralekha) is an edgy and adventurous woman.
 Thrill and lust are all she wants in life, and Sam (Gaurav Arora) is her boy-toy.
-Sam is perpetually depressed and resorts to self-harm for a temporary relief.
-He tells his psychiatrist (Rukhsar Rehman) that something was missing in his life, the void of some missing piece in his life, makes him feel no pain, emotionally.
-Here, he also says, that he believes love is nothing but an excuse of lust.
-We also get to know that his mother, who had fled with another man, despite loving his father, had done a love-marriage with his father.
+Sam is perpetually depressed and resorts to self-harm for temporary relief.
+He tells his psychiatrist (Rukhsar Rehman) that something was missing in his life, but this void makes him feel no pain emotionally.
+He also says that he believes love is nothing but an excuse for lust.
+It is also revealed that his mother had fled with another man despite loving his father and marrying him out of her own choice.
 Thus, he believes all love stories have a tragic ending.

-His friend, Ramona tells him that he does not believe in love, because he has not seen adventures in the way of finding love.
+His friend, Ramona, tells him that he does not believe in love because he has not seen adventures in the way of finding love.

 So, the closet couple decides to take their escapades a notch higher by playing Love Games.
 As per the rules of the game, Ramona and Sam need to find the happiest couple in a page 3 party and then seduce one of them to bed.

-They meet a successful criminal lawyer Gaurav Asthana (Hiten Tejwani) and his surgeon wife Alisha (Tara Alisha Berry).
-The wife's vulnerability against her abusive husband only helps Ramona and Sam's plan.
-However things do not remain a game any more when Sam eventually falls in deep love for Alisha.
-Ramona's vicious mind isn't willing to let go of Sam, and their relationship becomes sour.
-Ramona's obsession takes the center stage and Sam becomes the victim.
+First they target a regular couple at a party and Sam wins the challenge by seducing the wife first after sabotaging Ramona's chance to lure the husband to the bed.
+When Ramona finds this out, she is enraged and almost kills Sam with a gun until he kisses her to relax her.
+She reveals that she hates it when she loses.

+Next they meet a successful criminal lawyer, Gaurav Asthana (Hiten Tejwani), and his surgeon wife, Alisha (Tara Alisha Berry).
+Alisha notices Sam's suicidal cuts and asks him not to harm himself.
+She accepts his offer to drop her off at her home but mid-way, she is called by her hospital to report immediately for an emergency.
+She asks Sam to view the live operation from the viewing gallery to learn what pain looks like.
+Sam realises his missing piece in life is love and falls for Alisha.
+He follows her to Goa.The wife's vulnerability against her abusive husband only helps Ramona's plan as she sleeps with Gaurav.

+In Goa, Alisha shows Sam the wounds inflicted by Gaurav on her body and tells him not to try to be with her.
+But eventually she falls for him too.
+They begin an extra-marital affair.
+Ramona gets angered to see Sam being with another woman.
+She offered him to remain in love with Alisha, but he must be present as her boy-toy whenever she desires.
+Sam rejects this idea.
+That night, Gaurav pours a drink on Alisha's head in front of an audience in a party.
+Alisha runs and Sam takes her to their company's guesthouse.